-- Incorporate the CTPS model set into the new software selected to replace EMME2 software - Incorporate new or advanced techniques into the regional travel-forecasting model set - Develop a well calibrated 2010 base-year regional model set and a future year model set.
-This effort supports projects in this UPWP that rely on the regional model for travel forecasting and analysis, particularly the air quality conformity determinations for the RTP and the TIP. - Continue household survey oversight responsibilities with MassDOT - Start managing the household travel survey data - Analyze the data from the Statewide Household Travel Survey. - Utilize the household survey data to build trip based models
+- Incorporate the CTPS model set into the new software selected to replace EMME/2 software. - Incorporate new or advanced techniques into the regional travel-forecasting model set. - Develop a well calibrated 2010 base-year regional model set and a future year model set.
+This effort supports projects in this UPWP that rely on the regional model for travel forecasting and analysis, particularly the air quality conformity determinations for the LRTP and the TIP. - Continue oversight responsibilities of the household survey with MassDOT. - Start managing the household travel-survey data. - Analyze the data from the Statewide Household Travel Survey. - Utilize the household survey data to build trip-based models.

-This effort supports projects in this UPWP that rely on the regional model for travel forecasting and analysis, particularly the air quality conformity determinations for the RTP and the TIP presented in this chapter.
+This effort supports projects in this UPWP that rely on the regional model for travel forecasting and analysis, particularly the air quality conformity determinations for the LRTP and the TIP presented in this chapter.
 Also see Chapter 7 for MAPC activities related to the development of land use allocation model, as described above.

-FUNDING G RECIPIEN NT(S) FUNDING SOURCE(S)

-CTPS MAPC MassDOT FFY12 Total Budget PL MPO §5303 SPR MassDOT MassDOT §5303 MBTA Other

-770,000 \$770,000 524,400 245,600
+FUNDING FUNDING RECIPIENT(S) FUNDING SOURCE(S) CTPS MAPC MassDOT FFY12 Total Budget PL MPO §5303 SPR MassDOT MassDOT §5303 MBTA Other 770,000 \$770,000 524,400 245,600